qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:add_images_to_emails
 - How do I add images from my phone to emails?
 - Hello, How do I add images from my phone to emails?
+- I want to add images from my phone to emails
+- add images from my phone to emails
+- How do I add images to emails?
+- add images to emails

 ## intent:affirm
 - yes